 Your guide to finding low GI foods to keep your blood sugar stable

-The glycemic index (GI) of a food is a measure of how a specific food with carbohydrates causes blood sugar to rise.
-It is given as a number compared to the effect on your blood sugar of eating either glucose (a type of sugar) or white bread.
+Harvard Medical School’s Healthbeat explains that the glycemic index (GI) of a food is a measure of how a specific food with carbohydrates causes blood sugar to rise.
+It is given as a number compared to the effect on your blood sugar of eating either glucose (a type of sugar) or white bread, according to research published in the journal Diabetes Care.

 When you eat a food or beverage containing carbohydrates, your body breaks down the carbs into a type of sugar called glucose.
-The glucose goes into your bloodstream and causes your blood glucose (blood sugar) levels to rise.
+The glucose goes into your bloodstream and causes your blood glucose (blood sugar) levels to rise, according to the Centers for Disease Control and Prevention.

 - They raise your average blood glucose levels.